-The main objectives are set out in the Company’s 1965 Memorandum of Association.
-These are “ To promote, maintain and improve the amenities of the estate known as the Blackheath Cator Estate”, and to “serve the interests of the residents…by managing, maintaining, repairing and providing for the upkeep of the roads and open spaces…taking such steps as may be considered necessary to prevent such roads or any of them becoming public highways”.
+The main objectives of the the Company are: “ To promote, maintain and improve the amenities of the estate known as the Blackheath Cator Estate”, and to “serve the interests of the residents…by managing, maintaining, repairing and providing for the upkeep of the roads and open spaces…taking such steps as may be considered necessary to prevent such roads or any of them becoming public highways”.

 To download a copy of BCER Articles of Association, adopted 3 July 2014, click here.